William Kemp Lemon

 Fred.
 S. Schwalm, of Upper Mahantango township, Klingerstown P.O., died after a short illness occasioned by kidney affections, aged 70 years, 7 months and 2 days.
 A wife and 6 children survive.
 He served in the war of the rebellion as 1st Lieutenant under Captain Wm.
 H. McClellan, in Co.
 F, 171st Regt.
 Pa.
 Vols. and also served as a Justice of the Peace of Upper Mahantango township, for 25 years and was a member of the school board at the time of his death.
 The funeral took place at the Zion's cemetery, Klingerstown, and was largely attended by relatives and friends of the deceased.
 The sermon was preached by Rev. O. F. Schaeffer of the Reformed Church of which the deceased was a life-long member, taking for his text 2 Kings, 20:1.

-The West Schuylkill Press and Pine Grove Herald, 08 Mar 1902, Sat, Page 1.7 - Johannes Schwalm The Hessian (1976) gave the following account of Frederick's life:
+The West Schuylkill Press and Pine Grove Herald, 08 Mar 1902, Sat, Page 1.6

 - Father*: Frederick Schwalm b.
 17 May 1796, d.
 6 Jan 1872